Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/reference/glossary/ticks-and-update-rates.md

 lightImageSrc="/img/update-rates-light.png?text=LightMode"
 darkImageSrc="/img/update-rates-dark.png?text=DarkMode"/>

-Low update rates do not only affect the network delay; they also cause issues like "super bullets," where a single hit from a gun deals more damage than it should be able to deal.
+Low update rates don't only affect the network delay; they also cause issues like "super bullets," where a single hit from a gun deals more damage than it should be able to deal.

 For example, a game server sends 10 updates per second.
 At this update rate we have 100ms between the updates, which is the same time that we have between two bullets when a gun fires 600 rounds per minute.